theju/ge2014_maps/Readme.md

 This is still a work in progress but feel free to check it out and contribute.

+## To do

+* Show a popup with the name of the constituency and a link to the [Affidavit archive](https://affidavitarchive.nic.in/) of the Election commission of India
+* HTML5 geolocation to display user's parliamentary constituency
+* Link to Constituency's Wikipedia page
+* Post election, name of the MP with contact details and parliament attendance
+* Get state assembly data and repeat
+* Display constituencies in the viewport of the map (rather than load the whole 34MB file currently).

 ## Credits

 * The DataMeet Trust, Bangalore, India for making the data available under